wordpress-codee/cf7/README.md

 ### Features

 * **Seamless CF7 Integration:**
-  Use `[smartphone your-phone]` in your forms just like any built-in field.
+  Use `[phone phone-123]` in your forms just like any built-in field.
 * **Beautiful UI:**
   Shows country flags and international dialing codes.
 * **Mobile-Friendly:**